ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 An infection event can be triggered in three ways:

-1. The id has been chosen as a seed infection.
+1. The individual (id) has been chosen as a seed infection.
-2. The id has been randomly chosen to be a seed.
+2. The individual (id) has been randomly chosen to be a seed.
-3. The id has been in contact with an infectious individual and has subsequently contracted the infection.
+3. The individual (id) has been in contact with an infectious individual and has subsequently contracted the infection.

 Once a SUSCEPTIBLE individual is exposed to the infection, an infection event is triggered which in turn creates a virus event.
 The infection event occurs one time step after the contact.

 ### Virus Event

-A virus event is the progression of the virus through intscompartments.
+A virus event is the progression of the virus through its compartments.
 The initial infection is not included as this is an infection event.
 The processing of the event is very similar to the previous sections, with the exception of checking for alerts based on the virus status of an individual.
 This process creates alert events for people who have been in contact with an infectious individual.
 An individual has a reportingCompliance field that may reduce the chance of reporting symptoms.
 The alert checker and tracing policies are covered below.

 ## Isolation Policy

 The isolation policy logic is stored in the policy.isolation package.
 A list of policies is input from the isolationPolicies.json file.
 These include policies for global, virus status, alert status and a default.
 The default policy will typically be to not isolate.
 Each policy has a priority value which allows the most relevant policy to be chosen.

 ### Global Policies